JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_completion.md

 * Text.
 Shown left-aligned.
 * Tail text.
 Shown next to the main item text, is not used for prefix matching, and can be used, for example, to show the parameter list of the method.
 * Type text.
-Shown right-aligned in the lookup list and can be used to show the return type or containing a class of a method, for example.
+Shown right-aligned in the lookup list and can be used to show the return type or containing class of a method, for example.
 * Icon
 * Text attributes.
 Bold, Strikeout, etc.
 * Insert handler.
 The insert handler is a callback which is called when the item is selected and can be used to perform additional modifications of the text (for example, to put in the parentheses for a method call)